 from $F_\mu(X) \stackrel{d}{=} \Phi(Z)$ and both uniformly distributed in $[0,1]$ for continuous $X$.
 Thus $\E[\Phi^{-1}(F_\mu(X))]=0$ and we reach \eqref{eq_W2thetaOpt1}.
 The other method is that one can rewrite \eqref{eq_transportGANE} as

-where $\nu$ is the distribution of generator input, a Gaussian vector.
-The reason is by transform of random variables, the optimal solution the inner discriminator problem of \eqref{eq_transportGANE} can be transformed to be the optimal solution of inner discriminator problem in \eqref{eq_transportGAN}.
+where $\nu$ is the distribution of the generator input, a Gaussian vector.
+The reason is that, by transforming random variables, the optimal solution of the inner discriminator problem of \eqref{eq_transportGANE} can be transformed to be the optimal solution of the inner discriminator problem in \eqref{eq_transportGAN}.
 Let $\pi^*(x,y,\Theta)$ be the solution of the inner discriminator problem, then from Danskin's theorem \cite[Proposition B.25]{alma991020283739704786}, its gradient over $\Theta$ is